nodebenchmark/benchmarks/README.md

 * Run `./nodebench -l` to show a list of support applications.
 * To run a supported application, run `./nodebench app_name`, which will first launch the specified server application and then isssue a set of client requests to the server.
 There are three optional parameters used to control the load generation. `-c` specifies the number of clients; `-d` specifies the duration of the load testing; `-r` specifies the expected throughput in terms of request-per-second.
 By default, `-c` is set to "1"; `-d` is set to "5s"; `-r` is set to "10".
 The duration argument needs to include a time unit (e.g., 2s, 2m, 2h).
 All the clients issue requests in parallel.

-Here is a simple example: `./nodebench -b nodejs-todo -c 5 -d 15s -r 100` will launch the `nodejs-todo` application and simulate 5 clients that simultaneously issue requests for 15 seconds at a rate of 100 requests per second.
+Here is a simple example: `./nodebench -b nodejs-todo -c 5 -d 15s -r 100` will launch the `nodejs-todo` application and simulate 5 clients that *simultaneously* issue requests for 15 seconds at a rate of 100 requests per second.

 ## Advanced Usage

+We discuss two advanced usages: how to customize the load generator parameters to put different levels of stress on the server and how to customize your own client-side behavior.
+It is always more fruitful to read the code ;)

+#### Customize Load Parameters
-The three parameteres will be trasnslated to wrk2's parameters.
+The three load generator related parameteres will be trasnslated to wrk2's parameters.
 So take a look at wrk2's [readme](https://github.com/giltene/wrk2/tree/c4250acb6921c13f8dccfc162d894bd7135a2979) for more detailed information.
-Here are two important things that you might want to keep in mind.
-First, the script is going to launch the same amount of threads as the number of clients with each thread handling one client.
-Each client will open exactly one HTTP connection.
+Here are a few tips:

+1. The `nodebench` script takes in a `-c` argument indicating the number of clients. wrk2 however does not have the concept of "client".
+Rather it has two concepts: "connection" and "thread".
+A connection is a HTTP connection that sends a request to the server and waits for the response before sending another request.
+All the connections are evenly distributed to each thread.
+By specifying the `-c` argument, `nodebench` is going to launch the same amount of threads as the number of connections (as specified by the value of `-c`) with each thread handling exactly one client.
+This is a preferred way of generating client loads as it is simple and clear--after all, the number of threads, not the number of connections, dictates the client-side concurrency.
+However, wrk2 does allows more flexible configurations such as more than one connection per thread if you want.
+Modify the `nodebench` script to do so.
+2. If you want to assign more than one connections to each thread, keep in mind that different connections within a thread are interleaved such that connection 2's request might go out before connection 1's response is received.
+You might run into unexpected bugs in the Lua script if not careful about this.

+#### Customize Client Behavior
+The exact client behavior of each application is specified in the Lua scripts in the `loadgen/` directory.
+We have hard-coded some representative behaviors for each application, but feel free to modify the Lua script.
+Here are a few tips:

+1. The Lua script is thread local so all the variables are local to a thread.
+2. The `request()` function returns an HTTP request message that will be issued.
+The `response()` function is a callback function that will be called every time the client receives a response from the server.
+The `init()` function is executed once and only once before any requests is sent.
+3. For each connection, `request()` is blocking in the sense that `response()` is guaranteed to be executed after the client receives the response from the server.
+However as noted above, `request()` of a different connection in the same thread might execute earlier.
+4. The best way to learn what kind of HTTP request to send to simulate a particular client-side behavior is to intercept the HTTP request in a browser.
+[Chrome's DevTools](https://developer.chrome.com/devtools/docs/network) is a good friend for this purpose.
+5. wrk2 only issues HTTP requests.
+So if an Node.js application relies on websocket (e.g., socket.io), wrk2 will not work and you need to find another load generator.

 ## Publication
 Kindly please cite the following paper if you use our workload suite for your work.